Borderline personality disorder: History

 The 1960s and 1970s saw a shift from thinking of the condition as borderline schizophrenia to thinking of it as a borderline affective disorder (mood disorder), on the fringes of bipolar disorder, cyclothymia, and dysthymia.
 In the DSM-II, stressing the intensity and variability of moods, it was called cyclothymic personality (affective personality).
 While the term "borderline" was evolving to refer to a distinct category of disorder, psychoanalysts such as Otto Kernberg were using it to refer to a broad spectrum of issues, describing an intermediate level of personality organization between neurosis and psychosis.

 After standardized criteria were developed by John Gunderson to distinguish it from mood disorders and other Axis I disorders, BPD became a personality disorder diagnosis in 1980 with the publication of the DSM-III.
 The diagnosis was distinguished from sub-syndromal schizophrenia, which was termed "schizotypal personality disorder".
 The DSM-IV Axis II Work Group of the American Psychiatric Association finally decided on the name "borderline personality disorder", which is still in use by the DSM-5.
 However, the term "borderline" has been described as uniquely inadequate for describing the symptoms characteristic of this disorder.

 Psychodynamic theorists have historically offered the most comprehensive theoretical models of BPD.
 Gunderson emphasized the patient's fundamental interpersonal hypersensitivity, which he viewed as partially genetic.
 Kernberg sees the disorder as one involving disturbed object relations, marked by an excess of aggression and use of primitive defenses, such as splitting, projection, and projective identification.
 Gerald Adler, writing from a self psychology perspective, viewed the disorder as resulting from the failure of evocative memory and characterized by an intolerance of aloneness.
 Masterson hypothesized that the disorder resulted from core developmental problems with separation-individuation.
-More recently, Mark L. Ruffalo has advanced the hypothesis that BPD is fundamentally a disorder of paradox or self-contradiction.
+More recently, Fonagy and Bateman have proposed that the disorder stems from deficits in mentalization.

 Etymology

 Earlier versions of the DSM—before the multiaxial diagnosis system—classified most people with mental health problems into two categories: the psychotics and the neurotics.
 Clinicians noted a certain class of neurotics who, when in crisis, appeared to straddle the borderline into psychosis.
 The term "borderline personality disorder" was coined in American psychiatry in the 1960s.
-It became the preferred term over several competing names, such as "emotionally unstable character disorder" and "borderline schizophrenia," during the 1970s.
+It became the preferred term over several competing names, such as "emotionally unstable character disorder" and "borderline schizophrenia", during the 1970s.
 Borderline personality disorder was included in DSM-III (1980) despite not being universally recognized as a valid diagnosis.
+Its validity was firmly established by the 1990s.